nspcc-dev/neofs-node/cmd/neofs-adm/docs/deploy.md

 ## Step 4: Launch Alphabet nodes

-Configure Alphabet nodes with the wallets, generated in step 1.
+Configure Alphabet nodes with the wallets generated in step 1.
 For `morph.validators` use list of public keys from `ProtocolConfiguration.StandbyCommittee`.